openssl/technical-policies/policies/coding-style.md

 - Use `char` for strings, but bear in mind that `char` is unsigned by default on some platforms.

+Existing public APIs using deprecated types must be maintained, but new APIs and new code should avoid use of them.

 The above advice does not restrict typedef or macro definitions expressed in terms of deprecated integer types made for portability purposes.